Bira/octopus-carnival/_posts/2023-11-04-hackathon-cp-red-2.md

 ## Run Summary

-G0blin Jr. goes in with the physical team, they get past the reception, and as the rest of the team locks herself in the bathroom to try and hack the security server.
+G0blin Jr. goes in with the physical team, they get past the reception, and as the rest of the team pretends to work she locks herself in the bathroom to try and hack the security server.

 We are cheating a bit here, because it turns out you need to be within six meters _and_ within line of sight of an access point to hack the corresponding